turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

-# How to write and deploy a smart contract in Rust
+# Write and Deploy a Rust smart contract on NEAR

 ## Introduction